Eau Claire Area Improvements construction and detours

 - Fencing around construction areas and on-site signage.

 - An increase in noise and vibrations throughout construction.
-For example, demolition, pile driving, motorized equipment, ground compaction and vehicle back-up alarms.
+For example, demolition, motorized equipment, ground compaction and vehicle back-up alarms.

 - Soil disturbance and dust emissions.